LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 runson: win
 ```

-Playwrite-JS Feature files in the 'Features' folder contain the Feature Scenario run on the HyperExecute grid.
+Playwright-JS Feature files in the 'Features' folder contain the Feature Scenario run on the HyperExecute grid.
 In the example, the Feature file *Features/ToDo.feature* run in parallel on the basis of scenario by using the specified input combinations.

 ```yaml
 matrix: